repository-settings/app/README.md

 # See https://docs.github.com/en/rest/reference/repos#add-a-repository-collaborator for available options
 collaborators:
   # - username: bkeepers
-  #   permission: write
+  #   permission: push
   # - username: hubot
-  #   permission: read
+  #   permission: pull

   # Note: `permission` is only valid on organization-owned repositories.
   # The permission to grant the collaborator.
 Can be one of:
-  # * `read` - can pull, but not push to or administer this repository.
+  # * `pull` - can pull, but not push to or administer this repository.
-  # * `write` - can pull and push, but not administer this repository.
+  # * `push` - can pull and push, but not administer this repository.
   # * `admin` - can pull, push and administer this repository.
   # * `maintain` - Recommended for project managers who need to manage the repository without access to sensitive or destructive actions.
   # * `triage` - Recommended for contributors who need to proactively manage issues and pull requests without write access.